 Durian – The Bottom Line

-So, now you know that you can use durians to give your dog a sweet treat, but with incredible caution.
-The general rule is never to feed your dog the seeds (critical) and the outer part that is hard and prickly.
+So, now you know that you can use durians to give to your dog as a sweet treat, but with incredible caution.
+The critical rule is never to feed your dog the seeds and the outer part of the fruit that is hard and prickly.

 Besides, you should always make sure that you talk to your veterinarian before altering your dog’s diet or transitioning to a new diet.
 Also, through research about the foods that can be toxic to your dog can help to avoid adverse reactions.
 Be sure to base your research from trusted sources such as professionals and reliable online sources.